 Marc Filerman is CEO of the German Accelerator Life Sciences Program, and an Entrepreneur-In-Residence at the NYU Entrepreneurial Institute where he provides fundraising, commercialization, and strategic advice to early-stage ventures.
 Prior to this, he co-founded and launched an NIH-funded home care tech startup, and was an Accelerator Executive at the CIMIT Healthcare Accelerator at Massachusetts General Hospital.
 In 2012, he co-founded a molecular imaging startup, and before that, he managed development, launch, and growth of Smith & Nephew Endoscopy’s Digital Operating Room business.
 Mr. Filerman holds a Bachelor’s and a Master’s degree in Mechanical Engineering from MIT.

-John Hallinan joined MassBio in 2012 as the Chief Business Officer and oversees the MassBio Innovation Services programs.
+John Hallinan joined Danforth Advisors as Chief Development Officer in 2020.
+Previously, he served as the Chief Business Officer for MassBio for eight years where he oversaw the MassBio Innovation Services programs.
 John’s fiscal experience in the life sciences and software industries reflect positions of increasing responsibility across a broad range of strategic and operational disciplines.
 His background encompasses venture financings, corporate development, technology licensing, and mergers and acquisitions.
 Prior to MassBio, John was the Chief Financial Officer at Cytel, a leader in the design and implementation of adaptive clinical trials, and he had been active with MassBio—serving on the Economic Development Advisory Group and as co-chair of the Finance Committee & Entrepreneur’s University.
 Before joining Cytel, John served as CFO at Signet Laboratories, a leading supplier of diagnostic assays to the pharmaceutical and biotech industries.
 John currently sits on the Advisory Board of MTTC (the MA Technology Transfer Center), Charité BIH Entrepreneurship Summit, and New Frontier Bio.
 John holds a BBA from St. Bonaventure University and is a certified public accountant.